Consumer medicine information

 Vaccines are available against some of these viruses and your doctor will be able to help you decide whether it is worthwhile having any of those vaccines.

-Please discuss the risks and benefits of this medicine with your doctor.
+Discuss the risks and benefits of this medicine with your doctor.

-Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.
-Some medicines may affect the way other medicines work.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-How to use Berinert® SC
+4. How do I use Berinert® SC?

-Berinert® SC is used for subcutaneous injection.
+Berinert® SC is used for subcutaneous (under the skin) injection.

 Treatment should be started and supervised by a doctor.
 Your doctor will ensure you receive detailed instructions and training on how to administer Berinert® SC at home or in other appropriate settings.